-Learn the basics of how to customize and launch and a Notebook analysis on Terra with the Terra Notebook Quickstart tutorial guide.
+Learn the basics of how to customize and launch an interactive Jupyter analysis on Terra in the Terra Notebooks Quickstart tutorial.
 See learning objectives and time and cost to complete each part, as well as step-by-step instructions, below.
-Note that because the four parts build on each other, you need to do them in order.
-However, you don’t need to complete them in one setting.

-3) How to set up the virtual Cloud Environment to run a notebook analysis
+1) How to create a Jupyter Cloud Environment to run your notebook

 How much will it cost?
 How long will it take?

 The tutorial has an interactive tour (5-10 minutes), a Jupyter 101 tutorial notebook (10-20 minutes), and four optional demo notebooks (5 minutes each).
 The entire QuickStart should take just over half an hour and will cost less than $1.00 (GCP compute charges).